baccrie/NodeJs_Assignment/README.md

 # NodeJs_Assignment
-This repo contains the assignment given as partitail fulfilment of the Alx Backend Software Engineering Programme
+This repo contains the assignment given as partitail fulfilment of the AltSchool Backend Software Engineering Programme